Captain William Smith House: Battles of Lexington and Concord

 The battles of Lexington and Concord took form before dawn on April 19, 1775.
 Soldiers passed by the house on their way to Concord, and again on their way back to Boston.
 Three of Ephraim and Elizabeth Hartwell's children — Samuel, John and Isaac — were in the Lincoln minutemen that fought at Old North Bridge and on the battle road.
 All three later served in the Revolutionary War.

 Paul Revere and William Dawes were detained by a British Army patrol nearby during the "Midnight Ride" to Concord of April 18.
 Samuel Prescott, who was also riding with them, escaped by jumping his horse over a wall and into the woods.
 Prescott emerged at the Hartwell Tavern, awakened Ephraim and informed him of the pending arrival of the British soldiers.
-Ephraim sent his black slave, Violet, down the road to alert his son and his family.
-Mary then relayed the message to Captain William Smith.
+Ephraim sent his black slave, Violet, down the road to alert his son, Samuel, and his family.
+Mary Hartwell, Samuel's wife, then relayed the message to Captain William Smith.
 The minutemen received the notice in time, and arrived at Old North Bridge before their enemy.
 Prescott made it to Concord.